zzxhelloworld/conf/README.md

 Firstly we implement our proposed lossless FD-preserved decomposition algorithm(alg1 at <kbd>conf/CONF.java</kbd>).
 Then, we implement 3 algorithms to compare with as our paper introduced, that is, alg2(<kbd>conf/CONF_Comp.java</kbd>), alg3(<kbd>conf/CONF_3NF.java</kbd>) and alg4(<kbd>conf/CONF_Basic.java</kbd>).
 Besides, we also implement some experiments.
 For all experiment data and logs, please see <kbd>experiment data/</kbd>
 # Data sets
-> 1. main experiment
+> 1. 14 data sets
->> For the main experiments,we compare 4 algorithms over 14 datasets.
-The datasets are available at https://hpi.de/naumann/projects/repeatability/data-profiling/fds.html
+>> The datasets are available at https://hpi.de/naumann/projects/repeatability/data-profiling/fds.html
 > 2. TPC-H benchmark experiment
->> While for experiments over TPC-H benchmark, you can find data sets stored in databases with the link(https://relational.fit.cvut.cz/dataset/TPCH), which is 2G-sized data.
+>> While for experiments over TPC-H benchmark, you can find data sets stored in databases [here](https://relational.fit.cvut.cz/dataset/TPCH), which is 2G-sized data.
 You can follow instructions to export TPC-H databases into your own local databases.
 # What to need to do before running codes
 > 1. setup databases for 14 datasets
 >> First, we use MySQL 8.0 as databases software.
 Then you need create a database called "freeman".
 Afterwards, import 14 datasets into databases and set column name as 0,1,...,n-1 where n is the number of column of datasets.
 Also, you need create a column named "id" as an auto_increment attribute for each table.